 Pacific halibut mortality from non-directed commercial fisheries, fisheries where the retention of Pacific halibut is prohibited, is reported to the IPHC by the NMFS and DFO on an annual basis by IPHC Regulatory Area.
 These estimates vary greatly in quality and precision depending upon year, fishery, type of estimation method, and many other factors.
 Non-directed commercial fishery discard mortality has been delineated among IPHC Regulatory Areas 4A, 4B, and 4CDE only from 1990 to the present, during which time it declined from a peak of over 20 million lbs (~9,070 t) to an estimate 3.5 million pounds (~1,600 t) in 2021 (Figure 28, upper panel).
-Much of the decrease from 2019 to 2021 occurred in IPHC Regulatory Areas 3A and 4CDE.
-The estimate for 2022 increased 17% from 2021, but remains lower than any previous year in the time series; most of this increase was estimated to have occurred in IPHC Regulatory Areas 4A-4CDE.
+Much of the decrease from 2019 to 2021 occurred in IPHC Regulatory Areas 3A and 4CDE; 3A has remined low during 2022-2023, apparently due to reduced effort in shelf trawl fisheries.
+IPHC Regulatory Area 4CDE increased in 2022 and then decreased slightly in 2023, leading to a decrease in the coastwide total.
 Prior to 1991, available estimates are aggregated for IPHC Regulatory Areas 4A-4CDE.
 From the 1960s to 1990s, annual values were variable with a peak in the early 1960s corresponding to the peak of foreign fishing in (currently) Alaska waters, primarily Areas 3A and 3B (Figure 28, lower panel).
-It is likely that there was far less non-directed discard mortality prior to the development of the foreign fishery in U.S. waters in the early 1960s; however, estimates are only available from 1962 to the present.
-The effects of non-directed discards in the context of all sources of mortality for Pacific halibut have been extensively investigated, including recent analyses of the trade-offs between non-directed discards and the directed commercial fishery (Stewart et al. 2021).
+It is likely that there was far less non-directed discard mortality prior to the development of the foreign fishery in U.S. waters in the early 1960s:

+however, estimates are only available from 1962 to the present.
+The effects of non-directed discards in the context of all sources of mortality for Pacific halibut have been extensively investigated, including analyses of the trade-offs between non-directed discards and potential yield in the directed commercial fishery (Stewart et al. 2021).